 Logged data shall only be disclosed, or otherwise made available for review, by the Accreditation Authority or Identity Provider, where disclosure is considered necessary to a) fulfill or meet an applicable legal obligation of the Accreditation Authority or Identity Provider; b) carry out an audit under this policy or; c) to support the reasonable functioning of SSAD and the accreditation policy.

 See also auditing and logging preliminary recommendations for further details.

-Accreditation of entities carrying out a public policy task
+Accreditation of governmental entities